TEFL: Teach English as a Foreign Language

 Learning and re-learning Chinese has been more of a challenge than I could’ve ever expected, but an entirely necessary one at that.
 Through Chinese, I’ve been able to connect with Taipei locals on a deeper level, especially with my Taiwanese coworkers.

-In the end, I know this small change won’t fix anything about this broken system.
-At best, language exchange is symptom relief for the greater disease of English hegemony.
-No matter how sincerely a teacher may pursue a more ethical brand of TEFL-ing, they’re still going to be TEFL-ing.
+In the end, I know this temporary salve of language exchange and cultural sensitivity won’t fix the broken system.
+No matter how sincerely a teacher pursues a more ethical brand of TEFL-ing, they’re still going to be TEFL-ing.

 At work, there is a limit on the degree to which I can connect with my students, let alone make a positive impact on their lives.
 Teachers at my school are prohibited from using Chinese in the classroom.
 Frustratingly, this rule applies even in situations where speaking Chinese would significantly ease the learning process for students.

-With a massive language gap between me and the average ten-year-old Taiwanese child, our main form of communication is physical comedy and the odd meme reference.
+With a massive language gap between me and the average ten-year-old Taiwanese child, our main forms of communication include physical comedy, TikTok dances, and the odd meme reference.

-As a buxiban (cram school) teacher, I often feel like a dispensable Western body.
+As a buxiban (cram school) teacher, I am a dispensable English-speaking body.
 While my alleged “knack” for the job certainly makes the job easier for me (and everyone around me), the bar for teacher performance is alarmingly low.
 I’ve heard horror stories from coworkers about all sorts of teachers they’ve had in the past; alcoholics, flakes, and just plain hot messes.
 As a freshly-graduated, somewhat naive member of the workforce, it feels a bit alarming to hear that I’m among their strongest employees.

 The sad truth is that many children around the world need to learn English if they want to reach a higher economic status than their parents.
 Cram schools have become ubiquitous around East Asia to meet the demands of these aspirational families.
 Consequentially, tens of thousands of young, naïve Westerners get paid to travel the world.